Kharacternyk/pacwall/README.rst

 The blue dots are manually (explicitly) installed packages, the red ones are automatically (implicitly) installed packages.
-The green dots are packages not found in the official non-testing repositories (e.g. from AUR).
+The green dots are packages not found in the official non-testing repositories (e.g. from the AUR).
 The outlined teal dots are orphans, the outlined yellow dots are outdated packages.
+The outlined magenta dots are packages with unresolved .pacnew files (it's time to run ``pacdiff``).
 The dashed edges represent optional dependencies, the normal edges represent strict (hard, direct) dependencies.
 The appearance is customizable, see Customization_.

 If you want the wallpaper to be persistent, run ``pacwall -ug`` in the init file of DE or WM you use. ``pacwall -ug`` doesn't regenerate the wallpaper, it just sets